FusionAuth/fusionauth-site/site/_posts/2023-03-06-nextjs-and-fusionauth-passwordless.md

 ## Next Steps

-This simple application demonstrates a very small slice of the capabilities that passwordless login offers but features a fully functional authentication system, without us having to build it ourselves.
+This simple application demonstrates a very small slice of the capabilities that passwordless login offers but features a fully functional authentication system, without you having to build it.
 The complete code for this tutorial is available on GitHub, [here](https://github.com/ritza-co/nextjs-fusionauth-passwordless).

 To make this application more useful and production-ready, you could offer multiple channels by which users can receive magic links.
 You can do this using the [passwordless API directly](/docs/v1/tech/guides/passwordless#using-the-api-directly).